No-go theorems for pointwise-defined spinorial quantum fields: Poincaré covariance

 \begin{proof} See Appendix \ref{app:nontrivial rep}. \end{proof}

-Note that we did not require any form of continuity of $U$ in the above.
-This allows us to rule out, for example, pointwise covariance for Weyl and Dirac spinors as well as for photons.
-We can then further strengthen this to cover gravitons, which transform as $(0,0) \oplus (1,1)$ and thus have a trivial subrepresentation.
+Note that we did not require any form of continuity of $U$ in the above, nor did we assume microcausality. \sam{This applies, for example, to Weyl and Dirac spinor multiplets and to the gauge-invariant electromagnetic field-strength multiplet.
+Gauge potentials are covered only when the exact covariance law above is imposed rather than covariance modulo gauge transformations.
+Indeed, these gauge fields are representatives of gauge-equivalence classes, so any covariance relation can, in principle, relate two different members of the same equivalence class, and thus not satisfy the no-go theorem.} Still, we can further expand on this to cover gravitons, which transform as $(0,0) \oplus (1,1)$ and thus have a trivial subrepresentation.

 \begin{theorem} Suppose $\Poincupd \stackrel{U}{\curvearrowright} \hi$ and let $\D$ be a dense subset of $\hi$.
 Let $S : SL(2,\mathbb{C}) \to GL(\mathbb{C}^n)$ be a finite-dimensional representation of $SL(2,\mathbb{C})$ such that